seadowg/travel-guides/sf-guide.md

 This is a bit intense.
 Bottomless mimosas and fairly decent food.
 A great way to ruin a day.

-## Visit North Beach

-North Beach is also referred to as Little Italy.
-It's one of the oldest parts of the city and is great for a wonder - especially as it's so close to Chinatown.

-### Vesuvio (Columbus Ave. & Jack Kerouac Alley)

-Yes that's seriously the street name.
-This is one of the coolest looking bars in the city.
-Serves absinthe.
-This bar was actually used to film some external shots in "So I Married An Axe Murderer".

-### Giordano Bros.
-(Columbus Ave. & Broadway)

-This is a Pittsburgh themed bar that does some amazing "All in One" sandwhiches.
-By "all in one" they mean bread, fries, cheese, slaw and some kind of meat(s).

 ## Do Touristy Shit

 I never really found SF was as good for sightseeing as I would have thought.
 There are some things that are cool though.